|

 This tense thriller gave folks an early taste of his genius.
 I

-also really enjoyed Dennis Weaver, a TV actor with his own show
+also really enjoyed Dennis Weaver who was a great TV actor with his own

 called